 It’s hard to believe, but I do pay for some travel.
 Sometimes redeeming miles doesn’t make sense, in which case I usually charge things to my Discover It Miles Card and use points to cover the charges.
 Or I dip into my Fidelity brokerage account, which contains rewards I earned through my 2% cash back card.

 I can use those funds to pay off whatever credit card gives me the most points for my travel purchase.
-That, of course, depends on whether I’m booking directly with an airline/hotel vendor or using a third party booking service.
+Of course, that depends on whether I’m booking directly with an airline or hotel vendor or using a third-party booking service.

 Goals for 2019